Skip to content

 Why Wood Matters

 Wood is the heart and soul of a traditional pizza oven.
 It provides the high temperatures needed to achieve a crispy crust and infuses a unique smoky flavour that can't be replicated by gas or electric ovens.
 But not all wood is created equal.
-The type of wood you use can influence the taste, aroma, and even the cooking efficiency of your pizza oven.
+The type of wood for your pizza oven you use can influence the taste, aroma, and even the cooking efficiency of your pizza oven.

 The Basics of Wood Selection